The KEDI Journal of Educational Policy seeks to publish research that makes a significant

 Somerville, MA: Cascadilla Press.

-with focus on Japanese case.
-Paper presented at the 2004 KEDI-World Bank International
+focus on Japanese case.
+Paper presented at the 2004 KEDI-World Bank International Seminar of

 Example for a Doctoral Dissertation or Master’s Thesis

 Kevins.
 G. M. (1981).
 An analysis of ESL learners’ discourse patterns.
 Unpublished doctoral